ghost-fvtt/foundry-factory/src/presets/ghost-gulp-rollup/README.md

-# Gulp + Rollup Preset for Foundry Factory
+# ghost's Gulp + Rollup Preset for Foundry Factory

 The preset will create a project based on [Gulp] and [Rollup].
 It is inspired by the project structure that [Foundry Project Creator] but differs from it in